 The Policy Academy builds on Pew’s commitment to helping states use data-driven and research-informed approaches to solve challenges in juvenile and criminal justice.
 The program also rests on the decades of experience of CJJR and the CJJA in delivering high-quality training and technical assistance to juvenile justice systems across the country on research-based and data-driven policies and practices to improve outcomes for youth.
 Through support from the Pew Charitable Trusts, this opportunity is offered free of charge for up to eight participants per jurisdiction selected.

-The Length of Stay Policy Academy will kicks off with an intensive initial gathering at The Pew Charitable Trusts’ Washington, DC office.
+The Length of Stay Policy Academy will kick off with an intensive initial gathering at The Pew Charitable Trusts’ Washington, DC office.
 The initial program includes 3.5-days of intensive presentation, discussion, and planning for jurisdictions to examine and address factors contributing to length of stay in post-adjudication placement, and strengthen policies and practices affecting length of stay.
 Participating teams will engage in discussions with researchers, policymakers, and practitioners, and receive guidance from CJJR, CJCA, and Pew throughout the program to develop and execute an Action Plan to advance system-wide improvements in their jurisdictions.